 I decided right then and there that, I would devote my life to bringing peace and happiness to the people of Singapore.
 I prayed, deeply and strongly, ‘Emerge, Bodhisattvas of the Earth!
 Assemble, my comrades of profound mission!’— so that a new glorious dawn might be ushered in for Singapore.”

 (From SGI President Ikeda’s essay, “Singapore–A Citadel of Global Citizens”)

 In August 1963, the first district was formed in Singapore.
-On June 24, 1967, Mr Koh Kian Boon — who later went on to become the first General Director of the Soka Gakkai Singapore (SGS) [formerly known as the Singapore Soka Association] — was appointed district chief.
+On June 24, 1967, Mr Koh Kian Boon — who later went on to become the first General Director of the Soka Gakkai Singapore (SGS) — was appointed district chief.
 As such, 1967 was adopted as the year to mark the beginning of Singapore’s kosen-rufu movement.

 In August 1969, Singapore Chapter was established.
 In January 1972, SGS was incorporated.

 First Soka activity centre -- Geylang Soka Centre was established in August 1975, through a kind donation by President Ikeda.

 The period 1980 to 1990 was a period of increasing involvement in cultural and community programmes.